 Remember that, in the case of BCRL, it’s not just the arm that can be affected.
 The whole ‘upper quadrant’ is at risk of swelling including the breast, chest wall, side, arm, hand and fingers.
 So, pay attention to these areas as well.
 For more information, check out this great resource from the National Lymphoedema Network.

 What should I do as soon as I notice one of these signs?

 Call your doctor and lymphoedema practitioner and follow their recommendations.
 In the case of a suspected infection (cellulitis), you need an urgent doctor review for assessment and the prescription of antibiotics.
 If you have sudden onset swelling, an ultrasound may be recommended to rule out a blood clot.
 Once an infection or blood clot has been excluded or treated, your lymphoedema practitioner can step in and make sure you have all the tools you need to reduce or manage your symptoms.

 I’ve got lymphoedema and I wear a compression garment, is there anything else that I can do at home to help ease the swelling?

 Well done you, that’s a great start!
-Wearing compression is really fantastic at supporting a struggling lymphatic system, and is absolutely essential after the completion of complete decongestive therapy (CDT).
-Some people wear compression only during the day, and some also include some sort of night compression to their routine.
+Wearing compression is really fantastic at supporting a struggling lymphatic system and is absolutely essential after the completion of complete decongestive therapy (CDT).
+Some people wear compression only during the day, while some also include some sort of night compression into their routine.
 The other really important things to incorporate into your life (just like brushing your teeth!) include…

-- look after your skin (to keep it silky smooth and happy, and reduce the risk of infection)
+- look after your skin (to keep it silky smooth, hydrated and happy, and reduce the risk of infection)

 - exercise (while anything is great, the lymphatic system loves a good swim if you have easy access to the pool or ocean!!)